htjb/globalemu/paper/paper.md

 A detection of an absorption trough at $78$ MHz was recently made by the Experiment to Detect the Global Epoch of Reionization Signature (EDGES) [@Bowman2018].
-Efforts are currently underway to determine whether this signal is indeed the Global 21-cm signal and there are concerns about the data analysis in the EDGES experiment [@Hills2018, @Singh2019, @Sims2020, @Bevins2021].
+Efforts are currently underway to confirm this detection and there are concerns about the data analysis in the EDGES experiment [@Hills2018, @Singh2019, @Sims2020, @Bevins2021].

 The EDGES collaboration modelled the absorption feature in the data with a